cmarincia/ketansingh.me/content/posts/llvm.md

 %2 = load i32, i32* %b.addr
 ```

-In the example above, we load 32 bit integer from the memory address `b.addr`.
+In the example above, we load 32-bit integer from the memory address `b.addr`.
 This value is stored into the register `%2`.

 ### add / mul